Maiko Inoue

-Maiko Inoue Sato (井上 摩衣子, Inoue Maiko) is a Japanese former professional tennis player.
+Maiko Inoue Sato (井上 摩衣子, Inoue Maiko) is a Japanese former tennis player.
 She is a younger sister of Haruka Inoue.

 A right-handed player, Inoue began competing on the professional tour in the late 1990s.
 She left the tour in 2003, before returning in 2007 and featuring as a doubles specialist.

 During her career she was most successful in doubles, with a best ranking of 139.
-She made several WTA Tour main draw appearances in doubles and won nine doubles titles on the ITF circuit.
-As a singles player she was ranked as high as 299 in the world, winning two ITF titles.
+She made several WTA Tour main-draw appearances in doubles and won nine doubles titles on the ITF Women's Circuit.
+As a singles player, she was ranked as high as 299 in the world, winning two ITF titles.

 Inoue, who retired in 2012, is married to former tennis player Bumpei Sato.